pmb-7684/Data_Mining_Clustering_Project_4/README.md

 Finally, we have a dataframe with 72 features and 16 observations.

 ### **Data Understanding/Visualization**
-`Use methods to try to further understand and visualize the data.
-Make sure to remember your initial problems/questions when completing this step.
-While exploring, does anything else stand out to you (perhaps any surprising insights?)` <br> When working with k-mean clustering it is important that all features are on the same scale.
+When working with k-mean clustering it is important that all features are on the same scale.
 Recall with k-means algorithm it calculates the distance between points.
 If we failed to scale, then points with a higher value will skew the calculations and likely those calculated would be inaccurate.

 Referring to the chart below, the x-labels were removed to reduce the amount of clutter on the axis since there are so many features.
 We can visually see the importance of standardization.
 Before standardization, our features ranged from 0 to over 1200.
 After standardization, all features are between -3 and 4.
 The standardized data will perform much better.